CDLUC3/dmsp_rails_prototype/README.md

 **TODO:** For some reason the Rails app is starting before mysql has had a chance to finish starting up, so you have to manually start the app in the Docker desktop console once mysql is running.

 Once the system is up and running, you can interact with it on port 8001.
 For example: `curl -v http://localhost:8001/tags`

+## Testing

+To run tests, you must first startup the Docker environment `docker-compose up`.
+Then, in a separate terminal tab/window, run `docker-compose exec app bin/rails test` (or `docker-compose exec app bin/rails test test/models/tag_test.rb:12` if you want to run specific tests)

 ### Other helpful commands for the local Docker development environment